 Documenting Student Illness

-The Student Health Service does not routinely provide excuses for students who miss class due to illness or injury.
-Students who need to miss class due to illness/injury are encouraged by the Student Health Service to notify their faculty that they are ill or injured and unable to attend (and follow the directions provided by the faculty member on the course syllabus).
+Stetson Health Service does not routinely provide excuses for students who miss class due to illness or injury.
+Students who need to miss class due to illness or injury are encouraged by Stetson Health Service to notify their faculty that they are ill or injured and unable to attend (and follow the directions provided by the faculty member on the course syllabus).
 It is the purview of the faculty to determine when or if a student will be excused from class.

 This policy is consistent with our commitment to maintain confidentiality, encourage more appropriate use of health care resources and support meaningful dialogue between teacher and student.
 Students are responsible for promptly notifying instructors about absences caused by illness or injury, preferably prior to the class time rather than after the class time.
 They are encouraged to share their encounter sheet, given after each clinical encounter validating the date and time of the visit, with their professors.